arnab-git-404/DegreeNFT/Pending_function.md

 # Pening Task

+* Batch Uploading is not working properly
+* check mongoDB URL in backend vercel
 1. implement Cheking Confirm OR not for multiple NFTs
 2. create admin pannel for manage all services.
 3. create edit portal for university/colleges